 Analysts say the recent turn of events has exposed the shaky ground on which Nepal’s constitution stood since the day it came into being.
 However, weaknesses and shortcomings of the constitution could have been addressed had the custodians and those elected to implement it had shown sincerity, according to them.

-Many say what BR Ambedkar, who is known as the father Indian constitution, once said resonates even in the Nepali context.
+Many say what BR Ambedkar, who is known as the father of the Indian constitution, once said resonates even in the Nepali context.

 “However good a constitution may be, if those who are implementing it are not good, it will prove to be bad.
 However bad a Constitution may be, if those implementing it are good, it will prove to be good,” Ambedkar said in his final speech in the Constituent Assembly on November 25, 1949.